-Let’s start with where to go for inspiration.
+Let’s start with where you can go for inspiration.

 Why dig for inspiration?
 Get writing!